Autism Awareness Card Gives an Eye-Opening Experience

 My child is NOT BAD.

 My child has a complex neurological disorder called Autism.
 Autism causes the behaviors you just witnessed.
 To learn more about Autism, visit Autism-Society.org

 So we took the advice on the card and learned more.
 When we got home, my son sat down at the computer and went to Autism-Society.org.
 This website gives an excellent overview of the challenges that families face, and some staggering statistics.
-My son and I learned that some form of autism is diagnosed in 1 in 110 children today.
+My son and I learned that some form of autism is diagnosed in 1 in 68 births.
 That’s a staggering number, which some experts consider to be an epidemic.
 We also learned that autism is treatable.
 Children do not “outgrow” autism, but studies show that early diagnosis and intervention lead to significantly improved outcomes.